firoorg/firo-client/README.md

 ![](.github/github-zcoin-client-header.png)

 This is an (experimental) client for the [Zcoin](https://zcoin.io/) network.
 Currently, it requires connection to a fully trusted zcoind full node.
-Windows support is currently slightly broken, but will be fixed shortly.

 ## Installing zcoind